Skip to main content

 The responsibility for use of unlicensed medicines lies with the prescriber.
 Mechanisms must be in place to ensure that a prescriber knows when a medicine prescribed or supplied is unlicensed and that he or she is aware of his or her responsibilities.

-Most common drugs have product licenses; however, there are two circumstances where a prescriber may wish to use an ‘unlicensed drug’:
+Most common drugs have product licences; however, there are two circumstances where a prescriber may wish to use an unlicensed drug:

-• a product awaiting a UK product license
+• a product awaiting a UK product licence

 • a product that has been withdrawn from UK market